kushaagr/sfzf/README.md

 ```

 It takes input from stdin and outputs only the results that have atleast
-a character matching with the provided search string.
+1% match with the provided search string.

 ## Demo